USDD Price Hits $1.00 on Top Exchanges (USDD)

-USDD (USDD) traded 0.1% lower against the dollar during the 1 day period ending at 11:00 AM ET on June 29th.
-USDD has a market capitalization of $737.17 million and approximately $13.48 million worth of USDD was traded on exchanges in the last day.
-One USDD token can now be bought for about $1.00 or 0.00003265 BTC on cryptocurrency exchanges.
-During the last week, USDD has traded down 0.1% against the dollar.
+USDD (USDD) traded 0.1% higher against the US dollar during the 1-day period ending at 10:00 AM Eastern on June 30th.
+During the last week, USDD has traded 0% higher against the US dollar.
+One USDD token can now be purchased for approximately $1.00 or 0.00003304 BTC on exchanges.
+USDD has a market cap of $737.91 million and approximately $15.88 million worth of USDD was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.